Our Journey to Survival - Prostitution, Trespassing, & Disobedience

 I got dumped, which wasn't exactly how I envisioned leaving the company.

 But, even more, I felt bad for my boss.
-He was one of those really hard working, nice, quiet guys who worked hard to do his job while counting his 401K savings every day.
+He was one of those really hard working, nice, quiet guys who enjoyed the stability of his 9-to-5 job.

 Earlier that day, I had worried about not having enough time to leave work, pick up my girlfriend, and catch the flight to LA, but now I had extra hours to kill before my flight.
 My girlfriend later told me she had clued in on my fate as per my text: “Hey don’t worry.
 I have plenty of time to come pick you up.”